(This article may or may not contain affiliate links. What does that mean?)

 The Best Family Theme Park Vacation

-I love Disney World, and I'll be excited when I can take my toddler to see his friend, Mickey Mouse, but admittedly, that's not what I daydream about.
-I'm daydreaming about the stress-free, plan free days that await me at Universal's Orlando Resort.
+I love Disney World, and I love taking my toddler to see his friend, Mickey Mouse, but admittedly, that’s not what I daydream about.
+I’m daydreaming about the stress-free, plan free days that await me at Universal’s Orlando Resort.
 A leisurely stroll through Diagon Alley, sipping a butterbeer and window shopping at the stores.
 Or, riding my favorite ride, Men in Black , and then heading out into City Walk for a relaxing dinner, then hitting snooze 3 or 4 times the next morning.

 You can find the best deal at any of them at Travelocity!

 Getting to Universal’s Orlando Resort

 The easiest way to get to Universal from Southern California is to fly into Orlando International Airport (MCO).
 If you are only visiting Universal for your trip, you really don’t need a rental car!
 Universal’s transportation system, once you reach the resort, is great and fast!
 Uber or Lyft is your cheapest option to get to the resort from the airport, or you can grab a taxi.

 IF YOU ENJOYED THIS ARTICLE, PLEASE CONSIDER PINNING OR SHARING IT!